Zainab1317/FASDH25-portfolio2/README.md

 This project was more challenging, but with the provided slides and some assistance, we were able to write our code and achieve an output.

-## Advantages and Disadvantages of using ner and gazetteers with regex

-Using these removes human effort and improves these results by being case sensitive to deferentiate between place names and people names.
-The loop automatically opens the text files and extract the place names.
-This blended approach ensures accuracy and improved coverage by cross checking the NER results agaist the gazetteer.The place names identified were also accurate enought that the results of the TSV were searched on geonames to yeild results.NER provides flexibility and contextual understanding, while the gazetteer ensures precision and consistency.
-This dual method can significantly improve both recall and accuracy when analyzing geographical references in text.
-This can be time consuming and resource heavy especially with large datasets and corpi.
-This might also require manual effort to maintain and update the gazetteer.
-There is also a risk of redundancy or conflict if entities are matched differently by each method, which can complicate the process of merging and interpreting the results.
-Finally, integrating both techniques into a single workflow can add complexity in terms of code, data management, and debugging, requiring more technical overhead than using either method alone.